 BPPV is among the most common inner ear disorders that cause dizziness or vertigo.
 The disease process appears to be caused by otoliths that become displaced in the semicircular canal.
 The majority of these otoliths can be found in the posterior semicircular canal, followed by horizontal (lateral).

 These otoliths move due to gravity as the head is turning and cause inappropriate signaling that the head is moving when, in reality, it is not.
 When the vestibular apparatus, semicircular canals, and visual system are in disequilibrium, it elicits the sensation of dizziness.
-The classic symptoms of BPPV often involve brief episodes of rotational vertigo that is reproducible.
+The classic symptoms of BPPV often involve brief episodes of rotational vertigo that are reproducible.

 The most common cause of BPPV is primary or ”idiopathic” as BPPV itself is often found in isolation.
-However, other inner ear pathologies such as Ménière’s disease and even migraines have links to BPPV.
+However, other inner ear pathologies such as Meniere disease and even migraines have links to BPPV.
 Other common causes include head trauma and inner ear surgeries, which can often dislodge otoliths into the semicircular canals.

 History and physical exams are pertinent in diagnosing BPPV correctly.
 The classic symptoms of BPPV often include sudden onset vertigo, worsened by head movements.
 These attacks can last for under one minute.
-However, patients have described them lasting much longer due to associated nausea and disequilibrium.
+However, patients have described them as lasting much longer due to associated nausea and disequilibrium.